 Before you even get into position for the start, you should have your starting gear already chosen.
 If you use 2 chainrings, the big ring and one down from the easiest gear in back is a good guide, perhaps a 46 x 23 or 25.
 With a single ring, you’ll likely prefer to be 2 or 3 gears down, in a 23 or 21.
 Experiment with all these variables so that you know what will work best for you in the race.

-Add a barrier section to this 1-minute race simulation, a deceleration, acceleration, or a run up – combine all the technical elements of ’cross into this full-gas effort — because there’s a big difference in your technical skills going easy and going full tilt.
+Add a barrier section to this 1-minute race simulation, a deceleration, acceleration, or a run-up – combine all the technical elements of ’cross into this full-gas effort — because there’s a big difference in your technical skills going easy and going full tilt.
 After the initial 1 minute, keep the pressure on and perform 2-3 hot laps while working on your technical cross skills.
-Because it is a short race things breaking it down like this becomes much more important.
-It may seem wanly at first but give it a shot and let me know if it works.
+Because it is a short race thing breaking it down like this becomes much more important.
+It may seem wanky at first but give it a shot and let me know if it works.

 RUNNING FOR CYCLOCROSS